The ensemble broad-frequency power spectrum of Stripe-82 quasars from multiple surveys: Cross-calibration of light curves

 The colour differences and best-fit results are shown in Fig. \ref{fig:color_cal}.

 As an additional check, we verified the validity of the corrections from ZTF to PS1 system through eqs. \ref{eq:ztf_filt_calib}.
 Furthermore, we used light curves of non-variable stars to search for any residual biases.
-After a 5-$\sigma$ clipping in magnitude and errors to limit the impact of bad photometry (mostly due to a few erratic PS1 epochs), deviations w.r.t. the mean value remain of the order of a few sigma.
-However, it is worth mentioning that the ZTF median error on magnitude is 10 times larger than that of SDSS, which is expected because of the lower sensitivity.
+After a 5-$\sigma$ clipping in magnitude and errors to limit the impact of bad photometry (mostly due to a few erratic PS1 epochs), deviations with respect to the mean value remain of the order of a few sigma.
+However, it is worth mentioning that the ZTF median error on magnitude is ten times larger than that of SDSS, which is expected because of the lower sensitivity.
 The same test could not be done for Gaia, due to the lack of light curves for non-variable sources.
-This is a critical point if one aims at using the full combined light curve to extract the PSD, but future Gaia data releases may help solve the issue.
+This is a critical point if our aim is to use the full combined light curve to extract the PSD, but future Gaia data releases could help resolve this issue.